reysmerwvr/laravel-spanish-docs/blade.md

         <p>This is my body content.</p>
     @endsection

-En este ejemplo, la sección `sidebar` está utilizando la directiva `@@parent` para adjuntar (en lugar de sobrescribir) contenido al sidebar del layout.
-La directiva `@@parent` será reemplazada por el contenido del layout cuando la vista sea renderizada.
+In this example, the `sidebar` section is utilizing the `@@parent` directive to append (rather than overwriting) content to the layout's sidebar.
+The `@@parent` directive will be replaced by the content of the layout when the view is rendered.

-> {tip} Contrario al ejemplo anterior, esta sección `sidebar` termina con `@endsection` en lugar de `@show`.
-La directiva `@endsection` sólo definirá una sección mientras que `@show` definirá y **automáticamente creará un yield** de la sección.
+> {tip} Contrary to the previous example, this `sidebar` section ends with `@endsection` instead of `@show`.
+The `@endsection` directive will only define a section while `@show` will define and **immediately yield** the section.

-Las vistas de Blade se pueden retornar desde las rutas usando el helper global `view`:
+Blade views may be returned from routes using the global `view` helper:

     Route::get('blade', function () {
         return view('child');
     });

 <a name="components-and-slots"></a>
-## Componentes & Slots
+## Components & Slots

-Los componentes y slots proporcionan beneficios similares a secciones y layouts; sin embargo, algunos encontrarán el modelo mental de componentes y slots más fácil de comprender.
-Primero, imginemos un componente "alert" reutilizable que queremos que se reutilice en toda nuestra aplicación:
+Components and slots provide similar benefits to sections and layouts; however, some may find the mental model of components and slots easier to understand.
+First, let's imagine a reusable "alert" component we would like to reuse throughout our application:

     <!-- /resources/views/alert.blade.php -->